GoogleChrome/web.dev/src/site/content/en/blog/generic-sensor/index.md

   synchronization with other activities in your application.
 - Sensor data models and coordinate systems are clearly defined, allowing browser vendors to implement interoperable solutions.
-- The Generic Sensor based interfaces are not bound to the DOM (neither `navigator` nor `window` objects), and it opens up future opportunities of using the same API within service workers or implementing Generic Sensor API in headless JS runtimes, for instance, on embedded devices.
+- The Generic Sensor based interfaces are not bound to the DOM (meaning they are neither `navigator` nor `window` objects), and this opens up future opportunities for using the API within service workers or implementing it in headless JavaScript runtimes such as, for instance, on embedded devices.
-- [Security and privacy](#privacy-and-security) aspects are the top priority for the Generic Sensor API and provide much better security level compared to older sensor APIs.
-There is integration with Permissions API.
+- [Security and privacy](#privacy-and-security) aspects are the top priority for the Generic Sensor API and provide much better security as compared to older sensor APIs.
+There is integration with the Permissions API.
 - Automatic [synchronization with screen coordinates](#synchronization-with-screen-coordinates) is available for `Accelerometer`, `Gyroscope`, `LinearAccelerationSensor`, `AbsoluteOrientationSensor`, `RelativeOrientationSensor` and `Magnetometer`.